TimoHeiten/heitech.Mediator/README.md

 # heitech.Mediator

-Mediator Design pattern with two flavors:
+Mediator Design pattern that allows for automatic discovery
-- A simple one which allows to call interface methods of registered interfaces.
+- Just add an IOutlet, IOutlet<T> or IOutlet<T, R> or all of them to a Handler Type.
-- A complex one that deals with Messageobjects that each registered Type can intercept and use in its on right.
-Registered Types need to implement the IMessenger interface.
+- The Resulting interface Implementations are called on the Medi

 ## Why would you want this?
 With either of these implementations you encapsualte the method calls/object interactions of multiple registered items.
 The simple one helps with prototyping or small projects, and the complex one lets you intercept object interactions in different and powerful ways.